uberkie/nw_storagehelper/README.md

 So far works only at 1920x1080 resolution.
 Will definitely need a rework to be resolution independent.

+You need to have tesseract installed in the following directory 'C:\Tesseract-OCR'
+You can download it from https://github.com/UB-Mannheim/tesseract/wiki Also you need to have python installed.

+Once that is done you can either use git clone or download the .exe file from the release page

 ## How to use:

 1. Start Anaconda prompt.
 2. cd into the directory
+  ##Skip step 3 if you downloaded the .exe file
-2. Run pip -install -r requirements.txt to install dependencies
+3. Run pip -install -r requirements.txt to install dependencies
-3. Run the `main.py` script
+4. Run the `main.py` script.
+Useally the command will be 'python main.py'
-4. Start the game
+5. Start the game
-5. While in in-game chat, type `/brightwood`, `/bw`, `/everfall`, `/ef`, etc. to tell the script what storage you will be browsing.
+6. While in in-game type into the chat window `/brightwood`, `/bw`, `/everfall`, `/ef` etc, you dont have to press enter. to tell the script what storage      you will be browsing.
-6. Point mouse over an item and press `[Insert]` key to save that item
+7. Point mouse over an item and press `[Insert]` once  key to save that item
-7. Wait until you hear "Saved" in your headphones/speakers
+8. Wait 1 or 2 seconds you hear "Saved" in your headphones/speakers
-8. Results are saved to `storage.xlsx` file
+9. Results are saved to `storage.xlsx` file.
+10. To browse the saved resaults

 Store location commands storage_commands = {
     '/bs': 'Brimstone Sands',